adrianalin89/m2docker/README.md

 ```bash
 bin/start
 ```
+If this is a new clean magento installation continue the steps from "Setup new empty magento project".

 After the build process is done, you can clone your project repository into the `src` folder.
 Go to src `cd src` and do a clone `git clone [YOUR_PROJECT_REPOSITORY] .` Don't forget to add a dot at the end of the command to clone the repository into the current folder.

 > **Note:** Restart Nginx proxy containers after project start to auto generate the SSL certificates. and for the change to take effect.